Collaborative Online International Learning (COIL)

 What are the benefits?

-- Interact, engage and collaborate with people that you would have not otherwise have the chance to work with
+- Interacting, engaging and collaborating with peers they would not otherwise have the chance to work with

-- Learn about different communication styles, including non-verbal communication and body language
+- Developing communication skills, learning about non-verbal and body language